marethyu/win32/README.md

 - [sdl_fast_render.cpp](sdl_fast_render.cpp): SDL2 rendering with textures.

 - [sdlwin_tex.cpp](sdlwin_tex.cpp): Basically it is same as sdl_fast_render.cpp but is enhanced with a Win32 menubar.
-Demonstrates one way to retrive window handle from a SDL window.
+Demonstrates one way to a retrive window handle from a SDL window.

 - [sdl_tex_rewrite_rev.cpp](sdl_tex_rewrite_rev.cpp): Improved version of sdlwin_tex.cpp.
 Shows how to make SDL window a *child* of a Win32 window.